Teething: Why is Your Dog Going Through This Phase and How Can You Help?

-Understanding dog teething is crucial for any dog owner, especially those with puppies.
+Teething is crucial for any dog owner to understand, especially those with puppies.
 Like humans, dogs experience a teething phase where permanent adult teeth replace baby teeth.
 The process can be uncomfortable and painful for dogs, which may lead to certain behaviours that may confuse their owners.

 One of the main reasons why dogs go through a teething phase is to facilitate their transition from milk to solid food.
 As their baby teeth start to loosen and fall out, dogs may experience gum irritation and discomfort.
 This can lead to increased chewing behaviour as dogs instinctively try alleviating pain.
 Owners must provide appropriate chew toys and treats to redirect their dog’s chewing behaviour towards more suitable items.